-'No - This may be inevitable if respite periods are to be incorporated'
+'No - This may be inevitable if respite periods are to be incorporated' Periods of respite could mean that different communities are overflown but not necessarily more.

 This DP was supported by the majority and remains unchanged

 6.4.
 Question 4: Design Principle 3 - Noise Footprint